Ecstasy Addiction Treatment in Atlanta, GA

 Whether you are seeking outpatient alcohol treatment or for other substances, within our IOP program, clients can choose from a range of options, including gaining employment, volunteering, or attending support groups in the area.

-Our Outpatient Treatment Program (OP) is a professional treatment program offered with the most significant amount of freedom in mind.
+Our Outpatient Treatment Program (OP) is a professional treatment program designed with the utmost freedom in mind.
 It is the ideal next step for those who have successfully navigated our IOP.
-Our outpatient program encompasses individual and group therapy with highly flexible times available.
-The purpose of outpatient programs is to provide some residual structure from our more intensive programs for clients who have learned the basic skills and habits that create the foundation of a healthy and sustained recovery.
+Our outpatient program offers individual and group therapy with highly flexible scheduling options.
+The purpose of outpatient programs is to provide a residual structure for clients who have learned the basic skills and habits that form the foundation of a healthy and sustained recovery, building upon the foundation established in our more intensive programs.

 Outpatient programs are a great way to maintain the hard work from the beginning of your recovery journey to the present.
-After working through the significant issues, outpatient care is there for those who want to focus on keeping in touch and maintaining what they have accomplished.
+After addressing the significant issues, outpatient care is available for those who wish to focus on maintaining their progress and continuing to build on their accomplishments.

 FAQ about Ecstasy Addiction